Pharmacist in VancouverHousing & Career Guide · 2026

 Canada's largest Chinese-speaking community outside China.
 Strong Cantonese and Mandarin services across healthcare, finance, and real estate.

 Stable demand.
-Scope of practice has expanded — pharmacists can now prescribe minor ailments in most provinces.
+Scope of practice has expanded in both Canada and the US — pharmacists can now prescribe for minor ailments in many jurisdictions.

 Frequently Asked Questions